Bus with Chinese-speaking tourists crashes in Utah; 4 dead

 Patients also were taken to Cedar City and St. George hospitals.

+Millions of people visit Utah’s five national parks every year.
+Last year, about 87,000 people from China visited the state, making them the fastest-growing group of Utah tourists, according to state data.

-Chinese tourists are the fastest-growing group of tourists to visit Utah, and more than half travel on tour buses, said Vicki Varela, managing director of Utah Office of Tourism.
+More than half of visitors from China travel on tour buses, said Vicki Varela, managing director of Utah Office of Tourism.

 The Chinese Embassy tweeted that it was saddened to hear about the crash and that it was sending staff to help the victims.